This post includes pictures gleaned from various places on the internet. I will gladly remove any of them in response to copyright complaints.

 For several years now, new units of the Arleigh Burke class of destroyers have been delivered with the improved Mk.45 62 calibre gun, the longer barrel of which can fling five inch rounds over 20 nautical miles – about as far as the 16 inch guns of the Iowas, albeit with far, far less hitting power.

 That’s fine, but given the present technological possibilities, a 50% range increase for small unguided projectiles might best be described as “meh”.
 So much more is now possible, and for more than a decade, the Navy has seemed poised on the threshold of a quantum leap in the reach, accuracy and hitting power of naval gunfire.
 This constant state of “nearly there” has been frustrating, since from a purely technological standpoint there seems to be no reason why ships shouldn’t already be firing finned, rocket-assisted, GPS-guided projectiles with ranges of up to more than sixty miles.
-Efforts to develop such extended range guided munitions were pursued by the Navy for years, haltingly, but while that project was allowed to lapse, the technology was perfected for the Army.
-Standard Army 155 mm. artillery pieces now fire guided shells named “Excalibur”, which achieve extended reach by virtue of aerodynamic surfaces that pop out during flight, turning the shell from mere projectile into a sort of glider.
+Efforts to develop such extended range guided munitions were pursued by the Navy for years, haltingly, but that project was allowed to lapse.
+Instead, functionally similar technology was perfected for the Army – standard land-based 155 mm. artillery pieces now fire guided shells named “Excalibur”, which achieve extended reach by virtue of aerodynamic surfaces that pop out during flight, turning the shell from mere projectile into a sort of glider.
 Hundreds of rounds have been used in combat in Iraq and Afghanistan over the past few years, with spectacular success.

-This would therefore seem to be just the ticket, and sensing the obvious, Raytheon has hyped the development of a smaller 5 inch version that can be fired from any Mk.45 gun, tripling its range.
-Shortly, every destroyer and cruiser in the fleet may be able to drop guided shells precisely on target at ranges from 40-60 miles.
-Raytheon is also planning a version with a millimetric wave radar seeking head, for use against moving naval targets (swarming boats are the usual threat meant to be addressed by this sort of advanced gunnery).
+This would therefore seem to be just the ticket, and sensing the obvious, Raytheon has hyped the development of a smaller 5 inch version that could be fired from any Mk.45 gun, perhaps tripling its range.
+Were this to go anywhere, every destroyer and cruiser in the fleet might be able to drop guided shells precisely on target at ranges from 40-60 miles.
+Raytheon is also touting a version with a millimetric wave radar seeking head, for use against moving naval targets (swarming boats are the usual threat meant to be addressed by this sort of advanced gunnery).
 It all sounds very promising, but so far, none of this has amounted to much, and Raytheon has moved on to promoting a larger six inch round that could be used by the new gun systems of the Zumwalt class destroyers, thus far without generating much enthusiasm among the Admirals.

 It was while Littoral Combat was the prevailing dogma that the Navy began pursuing its next generation of destroyer.
 Initially referred to as “DD-21” (“21 for “21st Century”) it was to be the first post-war combatant to be specifically designed for land attack and fire support, rather than open ocean sea control missions.
 The lead ship was named after Admiral Elmo Zumwalt, an innovative and well-respected Chief of Naval Operations in the 1970s, and the design was unlike anything seen in the missile age, incorporating stealthy design features to the same degree as the next generation of Air Force fighters.
 This meant that the entire topside would be almost featureless, everything being flush-mounted or hidden behind doors – no railings, no masts, no aerials sticking up, no funnels, nothing familiar.
 Search radars, guidance radars, electronic warfare antennae, weapons, everything had to be flush with the deck and superstructure.
 The artists’ conceptions looked strangely reminiscent of the old Union ironclads of the Civil War.